SEE-GEO/roa/README.md

 ```

 ## 3. How to use the data

+Note: The outputs with `TBC` will be updated once the data is in AWS.

 We recommend to use Python and [Xarray](https://docs.xarray.dev/en/stable) to work with the data.
 In the example below, we show how we can: